ansys/pyensight/doc/source/calc_functions.rst

 Normally :math:`{y}^{+}`  is used to estimate or confirm the required first grid spacing for proper capturing of viscous-layer properties.
-The values are dependent on various factors including, what variables at the wall are sought, the turbulent models used, and whether the law of the wall is used or not.
-Consult a boundary-layer text for correct interpolation of the values for your application.
+The values are dependent on various factors,including what variables at the wall are sought, the turbulent models used, and whether the law of the wall is used.
+For correct interpolation of the values for your application, consult a boundary-layer text.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - boundary part